nyantropy/Gravitas/ARCHITECTURE.md

 Add a `CameraOverrideComponent` to replace the default camera behavior.
 Implement a controller system that writes custom view/projection matrices to `CameraGpuComponent`.

+Application code should still author only descriptor/control components.
+Direct writes to `CameraGpuComponent` are reserved for engine-owned override paths.

 ---

 ## 10. Key Design Principles